MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Experiment Setup

-While many of these baselines incorporate a tool-assistant retrieval step, they treat evidence acquisition as a separate component rather than tightly coupling retrieval with reasoning steps.
-Moreover, they generally do not maintain an explicit long-term memory for reusing evidence across claims, which limits cross-claim evidence sharing and can increase complexity.
+Because our evaluation spans heterogeneous datasets, we select baselines to match each category.
+For LLM-Generated Response datasets, we compare with FacTool-QA~\cite{chern2023factool}, FactCheck-GPT~\cite{wang2024factcheck}, SAFE~\cite{wei2024long}, and FIRE~\cite{xie2025fire}.
+For Natural Claim datasets, we compare with Self-Ask~\cite{press2023measuring}, ProgramFC~\cite{pan2023fact}, and FOLK~\cite{wang2023explainable}.
+While many of these baselines incorporate tool-assisted retrieval, they treat evidence acquisition as a separate component rather than tightly coupling it with reasoning, and generally lack explicit long-term memory for cross-claim evidence sharing.
+Detailed baseline descriptions are provided in Appendix~\ref{app:baselines}.